slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Analysis is an art, not a science.

-> *'When the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
-But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.'*
+> *'When the vote goes 69% – 31% for some candidate we presume it was fair and represents a popular mandate.
+But when his excellency and Great Father of his People, gets 97% of the votes we say that is BS.'*

 One of the great problems with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.
 We are biased.
 Everybody else is biased.